 \section{Acknowledgements}

-We would like to thank Ishan Misra, Priya Goyal, Benjamin Lefaudeux, Min Xu and Vinayak Tantia for discussions and feedback, and Haowei Lu and Yingxin Kang for their help with the data loader implementation.
-We are grateful to Deepti Ghadiyaram, Anmol Kalia, and Katayoun Zand for their work on the internal datasets with apparent skin tone and country annotations.
-We thank Phoebe Helander, Adina Williams, Maximilian Nickel and Emily Dinan for helpful feedback on on the Broader Impact analysis.
+We would like to thank Ishan Misra, Priya Goyal, Benjamin Lefaudeux, Min Xu and Vinayak Tantia for discussions and feedback, and Haowei Lu and Yingxin Kang for help with the data loader implementation.
+We thank Deepti Ghadiyaram, Anmol Kalia, and Katayoun Zand for their work on the internal datasets with apparent skin tone and country annotations.
+We thank Phoebe Helander, Adina Williams, Maximilian Nickel and Emily Dinan for helpful feedback on the Broader Impact analysis.
 Lastly, we thank Brian O'Horo for support with the training infrastructure. }{}

 { }

 \iftoggle{cvprfinal}{